CruGlobal/crubrand/README.md

 You can change the release number to meet your needs.
 For more information about release numbers see [this project](https://github.com/npm/node-semver)

-When needed you can update crurband using Bower.
+When needed you can update cruband using Bower.
 You may need to change the release number in the `bower.json` file if you are updating to a new version.

     bower update